How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

 Repairing Laminate Floors with Wood Wax

-You can use wax filler sticks for deeper scratches that can’t be masked with markers and pens.
+You can use wax filler sticks for deeper scratches that can't be masked with markers and pens.
 The manufacturer of your floor will usually sell these kits.
-Phone them and ask for kits with the same color as your floorboards.
+Contact them and ask for kits with the same shade as your floorboards.

 Like the markers and pens above, these wax sticks will usually come in packs with several different shades.
 You can blend the shades to make a more seamless mask for the damages.
 The pack will also come with an applicator to help you spread the wax evenly onto the floor.